-Any homeomorphism $h$ of $M$ leaves its family of separating circles invariant.
-Therefore it permutes the boundary circles of the complementary regions in $S^2$.
+Any homeomorphism $h$ of $M$ leaves its family of nonseparating circles invariant.
+Therefore, it permutes the boundary circles of the complementary regions in $S^2$.
 Any homeomorphism of the circle extends to a homeomorphism of the disc, establishing the first claim.
 Extending the action of $G$ on $M$ to a convergence group action on $S^2$ requires a bit more care.
-Choose a representative $U$ from each conjugacy class of nonseparating circles.
+Choose a representative $U$ from each orbit of nonseparating circles.
 For each such $U$, the stabilizer $H_U$ is a convergence group acting on $\partial U= S^1$.
 Then by \cite{Tukia_Fuchsian, Gabai92, CassonJungreis94} there exists a Fuchsian action of $H_U$ on the hyperbolic plane whose boundary action is topologically conjugate to the given action on $\boundary U$.
 We extend the action of $H_U$ on $\boundary U$ to $\bar U$ by identifying $\bar U$ with $\bar\Hyp^2$.
 Note that the action of $H_U$ on $\bar U$ is a convergence group whose limit set is contained in $\boundary U$.
 The action of $G$ on $M$ then extends equivariantly to all discs in the complement of $M$.
-Since the diameters of the discs in $S^2 \setminus M$ limit to zero, each extension is continuous.
+By Theorem~\ref{thm:PlanarPeano}(\ref{item:Nullity}), each extension is continuous.
 The action on $S^2$ satisfies the convergence property of Definition~\ref{def:convergence}, since any collapsing sequence for the action on $M$ is also a collapsing sequence for the action on $S^2$.
 By construction, the limit set of this action is contained in $M$. \end{proof}